aminrj/aminrj.github.io/_posts/2025-05-21-kubernetes-security-mistakes.md

 Last month, I deliberately broke my homelab.
 Not physically—but from a security perspective.
 I wanted to understand what "Kubernetes security debt" really means in dollars and cents, not just theoretical risk assessments.

-What I discovered shocked me.
 A single misconfigured RBAC policy in my test environment could have cost a real company **430,000** in a single incident.
-Here's the story of how I learned this lesson—and how you can avoid paying this price.
+Here’s what I found.

-### The "Innocent" Mistakes I Made
+### The "innocent" mistakes I made

 1. **Overprivileged Service Accounts**: Gave my monitoring pods cluster-admin because "it's easier"
 2. **Plaintext Secrets**: Stored database passwords in ConfigMaps (yes, really)